ietf-wg-alto/draft-ietf-alto-path-vector/introduction.md

 analytics such as {{SENSE}} and {{LHC}}, where data of Gigabytes, Terabytes and even Petabytes are transferred.
 For these applications, the QoE is usually measured as the job completion time, which is related to the completion time of the slowest data transfer.
-With the Path Vector extension, an ALTO client can identify bottlenecks inside the network.
+With the Path Vector extension, an ALTO Client can identify bottlenecks inside the network.
 Therefore, the overlay application can make optimal traffic distribution or resource reservation (i.e., proportional to the size of the transferred data), leading to optimal job completion time and